espruino/EspruinoDocs/boards/WiFi.md

 * On-board 3.3v 250mA voltage regulator, accepts voltages from 3.5v to 5v (please see notes under [pinout](#pinout) below)
 * Current draw in sleep: &lt; 0.05mA - over 2.5 years on a 2500mAh battery
 * 500mA polyfuse on board

+**Note:** We did mark the Espruino WiFi as discontinued during the pandemic because of the component shortage, but as parts have become available we have started producing it again.

 Pinout
 ------